quangphuc412/OnlineRetailDWH/README.md

-# Building Data Warehouse and ETL pinelines with Airflow Project
+# Building Data Warehouse and ETL pinelines for Online Retail Data Project

-### Set up Environments
-1. Airflow with Docker
-   - Download docker-compose.yaml file.
-   - Create folder: mkdir -p ./dags, ./logs, ./plugins, ./config
-   - Init docker with airflow: docker compose up airflow-init
-   - Running Airflow: docker compose up -d
-   - Check docker running: docker ps

-# Online Retail Data Pipeline Project

 ## 📊 Project Overview
 This project focuses on building a complete **data pipeline** for the [Online Retail dataset](https://www.kaggle.com/datasets/tunguz/online-retail?resource=download).
 The goal is to extract, transform, and load (ETL) the dataset into a PostgreSQL data warehouse and visualize the insights using Python & Power BI.
 Apache Airflow is used to orchestrate and automate the data pipeline.